Some clients may not know that the same act can subject them to both civil and criminal liability. Our U.S. legal system does in fact have both civil

 Different Parties For Civil v.
 Criminal Law:

-Civil cases are brought by individuals or organizations like corporations seeking a remedy.
+Civil cases are different than criminal and are brought by individuals or organizations like corporations seeking a remedy.
 When an individual files a lawsuit, he or she is the Plaintiff.
 The person sued is the Defendant.
 Generally, individuals pay their own legal fees and costs, unless one of the parties receives an award of attorney fees.

 Criminal cases are prosecuted by the state or federal government, not the victims of the crime.
 The government is generally represented by a public official, such as an Attorney General or District Attorney.
 The person being prosecuted is still called the Defendant.
 Tax dollars fund criminal prosecutions, and sometimes defense costs as well, if the accused cannot afford counsel of their own and must utilize the services of a court-appointed attorney/public defender.